rozek/raspi-pico-kaluma-neopixel/README.md

 ## Tests and Examples ##

-The following image illustrates the expected wiring for the tests and examples that come with this driver.
+The following image illustrates the expected wiring (without level shifter) for the tests and examples that come with this driver.

 ![](RasPi-Pico-with-Neopixel-Matrix_bb.png)